 Emphasize call quality over quantity

 You know that already of course, but we would like to suggest some ways you can do that using call tracking.
 No, we will not talk bout metrics or analytics and dashboards.
-We will talk about how you can use automations to share quality leads with Google Ads accounts.
+We will talk about how you can use workflows to share quality leads with Google Ads accounts.

 Why would you do that?
 That way, you can train the algorithm to bring your clients more high-quality leads by improving its targeting.
 Essentially, you tell the algorithm what a good lead means to your client and the algorithm tries to fetch more of them.